Orthogonal-Research-Lab/Multicell-systems/README.md

 Rather than growing in cell number through division, multicell systems grow through the recursive partitioning of a space (rectangle or oblinong sphere) using a _k_-D tree approach [2-7].
 Mapping partition events to a lineage tree, a number of rules can be used to determine that relative size and asymmetry of each partition.

 ## Examples of the Multicell System Developmental Process.
+This iterative process of _k_-D decomposition and functional evaluation results in a lineage tree that provies information regarding the plausibility of each new pheontype.
+Two variables that significantly affects the shape of this tree and the functional evolution of developing multicell systems are the shape of individual cells and symmetry of division events.
+We evaluated there variables for three cell shapes: hexagon, rectangle, and triangle.
+For the hexagonal and triangle conditions, the cell size is kept constant with a periodic alignment.
+For the rectangular condition, asymmetrical cell divisions (one cell per round of division instead of two) result in cells  of varying size.

 <p align="center">
   <img width="700" height="350" src="https://github.com/Orthogonal-Research-Lab/Multicell-systems/blob/master/Sketches-and-Lineages/hexagonal-cell-lineage.PNG">